RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

         can re-equip it and do it again.
 * Alchemist / Grenadier archetype shouldn't get Brew Potion
 * After upgrading the Cloak of Sold Souls a few times its effects duplicate, I have 2 -4 penalties to con and I get +4 to necromancy spells DC
+* Treat surface for Tenebrous Depths in rogue-like mode as a safe resting place: Since, you know, that's a fancy banquet table under the watchful eye of a silver dragon.
+This implies time to relax and get other crap done.

 * Rebase custom items on more valuable vanilla items?
 E.g. increasing the enhancement bonus of a magic weapon might change to being based on the vanilla weapon with that bonus.
 * Trailblazer's Helm can cast two different spells!